Many plants in your garden could be deadly to household pets warns veterinary surgeon Peter Green

 Remember, autumn crocuses (Colchicum) are actually lilies and are equally toxic.

-It is, of course, better to be on guard in the garden.
-Don’t leave clippings lying about to wilt, and clear up fallen berries – the fruits of laburnum, mistletoe, privet, cherry laurel and wisteria are all potentially poisonous.
+Avoid this scenario by not leaving clippings lying about to wilt, and clear up fallen berries – the fruits of laburnum, mistletoe, privet, cherry laurel and wisteria are all potentially poisonous.